Kim Chae-yeon (figure skater): 2025–26 season

-In July, Kim suffered an injury to her right ankle and as a result withdrew from 2025 Skate Ontario Sectional Series that took place in August.
-It was subsequently announced that Kim had decided to move to Toronto, Ontario, Canada, to train under coaches, Lee Barkell and Jeffrey Buttle, and that she would also make trips to Seoul to continue working with Choi Hyung-kyung and Kim Na-hyun.
+In July, Kim ruptured a ligament in her right ankle and as a result withdrew from 2025 Skate Ontario Sectional Series that took place in August.
+It was subsequently announced that Kim had decided to move to Toronto, Ontario, Canada, to train under coaches Lee Barkell and Jeffrey Buttle, and that she would also make trips to Seoul to continue working with Choi Hyung-kyung and Kim Na-hyun.

 She began the season at the 2025 CS Nepela Memorial, where she finished in twelfth place.
-The following month, she had a stronger showing at the 2025 Grand Prix de France and finishing in sixth place.
+The following month, she had a stronger showing at the 2025 Grand Prix de France and finished in sixth place.
 Kim cited lingering effects from an ankle injury.
 Despite nerves—especially performing a French program for a French crowd—she said she enjoyed the experience and felt progress in her recovery.
+She followed this up with another sixth-place finish at 2025 Skate America.
+The following week, Kim competed at the annual South Korean Ranking Competition, winning the bronze medal, and was subsequently named to the 2026 Four Continents team.

+In January, Kim placed ninth overall at the 2026 South Korean Championships.
+Consequently, she was not named to the 2026 Winter Olympic team.
+She subsequently elected to withdraw from the Four Continents Championships.